NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcedeploy_project_stage_scenarios.md

 The following attributes are exported:

-* `scenarioes` - The list of Sourcedeploy scenario.
+* `scenarios` - The list of Sourcedeploy scenario.

-### Scenarioes Reference
+### Scenarios Reference

-`scenarioes` are also exported with the following attributes, where relevant: Each element supports the following:
+`scenarios` are also exported with the following attributes, where relevant: Each element supports the following:

 * `id` - The ID of Sourcedeploy scenario.
 * `name` - The name of Sourcedeploy scenario.